Logging

 WARNING has been chosen as it is the level at which the default Python’s global root logger is set up.

-This value is also used as the default level of the --verbosity option below.
+This value is also used as the default level for the --verbosity option below.

 class click_extra.logging.THandler